bigfix/developer.bigfix.com/site/reference/types/time-with-multiplicity.md

 # type: time with multiplicity

-The &lt;time with multiplicity&gt; inspectors deal with time arrays, allowing you to extract unique time values and count them.
+The &amp;lt;time with multiplicity&amp;gt; inspectors deal with time arrays, allowing you to extract unique time values and count them.

-# multiplicity of &lt;time with multiplicity&gt;
+# multiplicity of &lt;time with multiplicity&gt; : integer

-Sorts the list and returns the multiplicity, or count, of each unique element in the specified list of multiple &lt;time&gt; types.
+Sorts the list and returns the multiplicity, or count, of each unique element in the specified list of multiple &amp;lt;time&amp;gt; types.